AdaMartin18010/AnalysisDataFlow/en/README.md

 This project systematically organizes the theoretical models, hierarchical structures, engineering practices, and business modeling aspects of stream computing.
 Its goal is to provide a **rigorous, complete, and navigable** knowledge repository for academic research, industrial engineering, and technology selection.

+### Mission and Vision

+The mission of AnalysisDataFlow is to bridge the gap between academic research and industrial practice in stream computing.
+While many resources focus on either theoretical foundations or practical implementation, few provide the comprehensive connection between these two worlds.
+This project aims to:

+1. **Formalize Stream Computing Theory**: Provide rigorous mathematical foundations for stream computing concepts, enabling researchers to build upon solid theoretical ground.

+2. **Guide Engineering Practice**: Offer practical design patterns, best practices, and anti-patterns that engineers can apply in real-world scenarios.

+3. **Enable Technology Selection**: Provide comprehensive comparisons and decision frameworks for choosing appropriate stream processing technologies.

+4. **Explore Frontier Technologies**: Investigate emerging trends such as AI Agent integration, streaming databases, and cloud-native architectures.

+### Historical Context

+Stream processing has evolved significantly over the past two decades.
+From early Complex Event Processing (CEP) systems to modern unified batch-stream processing frameworks, the field has undergone substantial transformation.
+Apache Flink emerged as a leading stream processing engine, introducing groundbreaking concepts such as:

+- **Event Time Processing**: Handling out-of-order events and late data
+- **Exactly-Once Semantics**: Guaranteeing correctness in distributed processing
+- **Stateful Stream Processing**: Maintaining and querying large-scale distributed state
+- **Unified Batch and Stream Processing**: The Dataflow Model

+AnalysisDataFlow builds upon these foundations, providing deeper analysis and formalization of the underlying principles.

 ### Relationship with Flink Official Documentation

 | Dimension | Official Documentation | AnalysisDataFlow (This Project) |